 In general, puppies become adult dogs between one and two years of age.

 But it’s not like they wake up the morning of their first birthday and are suddenly grown-up dogs!
 In fact, puppy maturation is a process, and it varies from dog to dog depending on size, breed, socialisation, and more.

 Most dogs reach sexual maturity around six months old.
 Sexual maturity is the physical stage at which a dog can physically sire or give birth to puppies.
 Having puppies may sound very adult, but if you’ve ever spent time around a six-month-old puppy, you’ll know that they’re not fully grown up.

 Similarly, a puppy can be physically mature before they’re fully adult.
 Physical maturity is when your puppy reaches their adult height, which depends on the breed.
 In general, small breeds are fully grown around 12 months of age, while larger breeds can take between one to two years to finish growing.

 In fact, if you’ve raised a puppy, you’ve probably experienced the frustration of having a physically mature pet that doesn’t quite know how to control their body.

-“The zoomies” are a whole new experience when your puppy weighs 50 pounds.
+“The zoomies” are a whole new experience when your puppy weighs over 20kg (50 pounds).